LSPA Watershed Wise Program

 Program Description

-LSPA’s Watershed Wise Program is an award-based program for property owners in the Lake Sunapee Watershed.
-The purpose of the program is to encourage good land stewardship practices that protect the water quality of streams, lakes and ponds within the Lake Sunapee Watershed.
+LSPA’s Watershed Wise Program provides recommendations to property owners about good land stewardship practices that protect the water quality of streams, lakes and ponds within the Lake Sunapee Watershed.
 Good practices include, but are not limited to, erosion control, proper management of stormwater, proper septic system maintenance, preserving adequate waterfront conservation buffers, and reducing or eliminating road salt, fertilizer and herbicide/pesticide use.
 These practices will help maintain or improve the quality of our water resources and provide healthy habitats for aquatic species and wildlife.
 Click on the button below for practices you can implement on your property that reduce or eliminate pollutants from reaching our streams, lakes and ponds.

 How to participate: